 Whether you’re trying to protect your vegetables from pests or extend your growing season, knowing how to build a floating row cover is a useful skill to have.
 While row cover kits are convenient, they can be tricky to find in-store, are often expensive, and don’t allow for a lot of flexibility in size.

 You can easily create your own hoop house of any size with just a few simple supplies.
-I’ll show you how!
+In this blog post, I’ll show you how!

 What is a Row Cover Made Of?

-Our row cover tunnels at the acreage are all from one piece of garden fabric, which makes more sense, because there are less possible points of entry for bugs to get in.
+Our row cover tunnels at the acreage are all from one piece of garden fabric, which makes more sense because there are fewer possible points of entry for bugs to get in.
 The ones at our house are made from two panels of garden fabric that overlap and are connected by binder clips.
-It’s a bit more cumbersome, but is easier to manage for watering or just taking a peek to see how the plants are doing.
+It’s a bit more cumbersome but is easier to manage for watering or just taking a peek to see how the plants are doing.

 How do you Cover Vegetables?